Tuesday 11 July – 7pm-9pm

-Room 4426, School of Oriental and African Studies (SOAS), Russell Square, London, WC1H 0XG
+Room G3, School of Oriental and African Studies (SOAS), Russell Square, London, WC1H 0XG

 Available in advance via Eventbrite (plus fees) or on the door.

-Speakers include: Mohamed Boutayeb and Souad Jellal (Moroccan public sector trade unionists); Jaouhar Bani (Tunisian activist); Anne Alexander (Middle East Solidarity magazine)
+Speakers include: Mohamed Boutayeb and Souad Jellal (Moroccan public sector trade unionists); Marwa Belghazi (Activist in solidarity with the Hirak movement in the UK); Jaouhar Bani (Tunisian activist); Anne Alexander (Middle East Solidarity magazine)

 Six years after the region gave birth to the Arab Revolutions, with the uprising which toppled dictator Ben Ali in Tunisia, the contradictory pressures on the Maghreb are as sharp as ever.
 Analysis in the mainstream media focuses on the growth of jihadist groups in Libya and the threat of terrorism, ignoring the role played by NATO’s 2011 military intervention in creating the conditions for groups like Islamic State to grow.